 The Oak Avenue itself is lined by memorial kerbs and to the south leads to the Annular Seat – an impressive 10-metre-wide circular bench comprising over 300 engravable memorial slats.
 Close to the north end of the Avenue, at the edge of the Quercus Woodland, stand three Columbarium Stones for the interment of ashes.

-From the north end of the Oak Avenue paths will radiate down into the tranquil environs of the Quercus Woodland.
-This green and pleasant habitat, to include wildflower meadows and broad-leafed trees, will be maintained with an emphasis on encouraging wildlife and bio-diversity.
+From the north end of the Oak Avenue paths radiate down into the tranquil environs of the Quercus Woodland.
+This green and pleasant habitat has been developed with a view to the inclusion of wildflower meadows punctuated by broad-leafed trees, and will be maintained with an emphasis on encouraging wildlife and bio-diversity.

 The area is divided into six informal sections, each named after native British animals – Badger, Fox, Hedgehog, Owl, Rabbit and Squirrel.

-Mown paths will provide access amongst the trees and meadows, with eight memorial benches available for reflection and remembrance.
+Gravel paths provide all-weather access amongst the rolling hillocks, with eight memorial benches available for reflection and remembrance.